Paulo César dos Santos: Roupa Nova

-In addition to being a singer, Paulinho also held the role of percussionist in the band Roupa Nova.
-With Roupa Nova, Paulinho has already shared vocals with important names of national and international music such as The Commodores in Esse Tal de Repi Enroll, Ivete Sangalo in O Sal da Terra, Zélia Duncan in Feira Moderna, Elba Ramalho in Fé Cega, Faca Amolada, Marjorie Estiano in Flagra, Ben's Brother in Reacender, Fresno in Show de Rock'n Roll, Zezé Di Camargo and Luciano in Depende, Marcos & Belutti in Mar de Lágrimas, Tico Santa Cruz in Princípio de Um Novo Tempo and Angelica in Você, O Surf e Eu, entre outros.
+Paulinho also held the role of percussionist in Roupa Nova.
+Paulinho has already shared the stage with important names of national and international music such as The Commodores in Esse Tal de Repi Enroll, Ivete Sangalo in O Sal da Terra, Zélia Duncan in Feira Moderna, Elba Ramalho in Fé Cega, Faca Amolada, Marjorie Estiano in Flagra, Ben's Brother in Reacender, Fresno in Show de Rock'n Roll, Zezé Di Camargo and Luciano in Depende, Marcos & Belutti in Mar de Lágrimas, Tico Santa Cruz in Princípio de Um Novo Tempo and Angelica in Você, O Surf e Eu, entre outros.

-In 2009, due to health problems, he was replaced in just three shows of the Roupa Nova by the former singer of the band Rádio Táxi, Maurício Gasperini.
-Soon he recovered and returned to activity.
-Paulinho has been with Roupa Nova since its original formation, over 40 years ago.
+In 2009, due to health problems, he was replaced in three shows by the former singer of the band Rádio Táxi, Maurício Gasperini, but he recovered and returned.

 With the group, he received in 2009 one of the biggest awards of the phonographic industry, the Latin Grammy for the best contemporary Brazilian pop album, a category in which Roupa Nova competed with names like Rita Lee, Ivete Sangalo, Skank and Jota Quest.